 - In the “yareta” directory on your shared space > create a new directory using your copied deposit ID as its name

 - Organize your dataset following Yareta’s data categories and types using our documentation (see example in the diagram below)*

 - If needed, an archive containing a folder structure template is available for use on the Yareta Portal.
 Just place your files in the right folders and rename the root folder with your deposit ID.
 You do not need to remove any unused folders as Yareta will simply ignore them.

 *In accordance with good practices for data preservation, we will not accept any compressed file formats in your dataset unless their inclusion is duly motivated

-4. Inform the Yareta support team when your dataset is ready for upload
+4. Inform the Yareta support team once your dataset is ready for upload

-5. Once your dataset has been uploaded, validate and archive your deposit on Yareta:
+5. Once your dataset has been uploaded, verify and archive your deposit on Yareta:

 - Go to your DEPOSIT on Yareta to check and complete your data and metadata